General Information:

 Next Steps/Departures:

 Communicate with me regularly about your career goals and where you want to be.
 I am committed to mentoring you and being in your corner.
 This is easier for me if you regularly communicate with me, have a great work ethic, and are productive.
 Regardless, I want what is best for you and want you to be happy and successful.
-Faculty positions are extremely competitive and not ideal for everyone.
+Faculty positions are great though extremely competitive and not ideal for everyone.
 I support nontraditional career choices and will work with you to find opportunities and build/identify transferrable skills – but you still need to be productive on lab projects.
+When I was in grad school, a faculty mentor told me that having a PhD means you have “demonstrated the ability to figure out hard shit.”
+This is a transferable skill and my baseline expectation for incoming postdocs.

-Postdocs: Please start applying to jobs no later than your 4th year (depending on specific circumstances) and talk with me about it.
-Not to scare you, but at a minimum, independent funding, at least 2+ high quality first author research manuscripts, a mix of review article and coauthor manuscripts as a postdoc (on top of good grad student productivity) are typically necessary before being considered for the next step (that doesn’t guarantee you will actually land a faculty job).
+Postdocs: Please start applying to jobs near the start of your 4th year (depending on specific circumstances) and talk with me about it.
+At a minimum, independent funding, at least 2+ high quality first author research manuscripts and several review and coauthor manuscripts (on top of very good grad student productivity) are typically necessary before being considered for the next step at a research institution (that doesn’t guarantee you will actually land a faculty job).
 Ideally, a novel side project or offshoot of a lab project will grow into a K99/K01/SDG level project that you can take with you.
 Please ensure that you stay productive throughout your time in the lab.
-It can be hard to write a glowing recommendation letter if the individual has only focused on independent grants or finding/applying to jobs and hasn’t produced data/publications in recent memory.

 Graduate Students: The length of your time in the lab is dependent on your pace of productivity and grasp of the literature.
 The minimum requirement for graduation from the lab (which demonstrates the ability to plan and execute experiments, communicate, learn, lead, and synthesize ideas at a PhD level) is 2 solid first author research manuscripts and intimate understanding of literature pertinent to your project.
 You will be more likely to get a good postdoc or industry job with 3 high quality first author research manuscripts and a handful of coauthor publications.
 I prefer this to be done within 4-5 years and it’s not good for either of us if you stay past 6 years.